LLNL/Silo/docs/generic.md

   `ndims` | Number of dimensions in the variable.
   `result` | Pointer to location where the slice is to be written.
 It is up to the application to provide sufficient space in which to read the variable.

 * **Returned value:**

-  DBReadVarSlice returns zero on success and -1 on failure.
+  zero on success and -1 on failure.

 * **Description:**